shivanirathore24/Learn-NodeJS/Socket Programming/README.md

 3. Send Message:
    - `const message = messageInput.value;`: Grabs the text entered in the message input field.
    - `if (message) { ... }`: Checks if the message is not empty.
-   - `socket.emit('new-message', message);`: Emits the 'new-message' event to the server with the message data.
+   - `socket.emit('new_message', message);`: Emits the 'new_message' event to the server with the message data.
 The server can then broadcast this to all connected clients.
 4. Add Message to Chat:
    - `const messageElement = document.createElement("div");`: Creates a new div element for displaying the message.
    - `messageElement.innerText = message;`: Sets the content of the new div to the message that was typed.